SEND Local Offer & Report

-- The class teacher and the Inclusion Manager will discuss the child’s needs and what support would be appropriate; determining the greatest need.
+- The class teacher and the SenCo will discuss the child’s needs and what support would be appropriate, determining the greatest need.

-- The Inclusion Manager will analyse End of Year expectations and teacher assessment data against Hampshire Guidelines to determine whether a child would benefit from an intervention.
-The budget is allocated on a needs basis.
-The children who have the most complex needs are given the most support, often involving a teaching assistant.
+- The Senior Leadership Team analyse end of year expectations and teacher assessment data against Hampshire guidelines to determine whether a child would benefit from an intervention.
+The budget is allocated on a needs basis, with children having the most complex needs being given the most support, this can include the help of a teaching assistant.

 - We ensure that the needs of children with SEN are met to the best of the school’s abilities with the funds available.

-- All complaints would be dealt with in accordance to our school complaints policy and procedures.
+- All complaints would be dealt with in accordance with our school complaints policy and procedures.
 A copy of this is available in the policies section of our website.

-- We encourage all new children to visit the school prior to starting; they will meet class teachers and peers and will be shown around the school.
-For children with SEND we would encourage further visits to assist with the acclimatisation of the new surroundings.
-Where possible we may also visit them in their current school or Pre-School.
+- We encourage all new children to visit the school prior to starting, where they will meet the class teacher and their peers and look around the school.
+For children with SEND, we encourage further visits to assist with acclimatisation with their new surroundings.
+Where possible we may also arrange to visit them in their current school or pre-school.

-- The Inclusion Manager will meet with SENCo’s from other settings, to discuss the specific needs of individual children.
-Where possible the staff from Mengham Infant School will attend any related meetings with outside agencies prior to the child joining the school.
-If your child has an IPA or an EHCP, then a review meeting will be used as a transition meeting during which we will invite staff from both schools.
+- The SenCo will meet with SENCos from other settings to discuss the specific needs of individual children.
+Where possible, staff from Mengham Infant School will attend any related meetings with outside agencies prior to the child joining the school.
+If your child has an IPA or an EHCP a review meeting will be used as the transition meeting, during which we will invite staff from both schools.

-- When children are preparing to leave us to enter year 3, the SENCo from Mengham Junior School will meet with our SENCo and year 2 teachers to discuss specific needs of individual children and arrange dates for further visits to the school; this is in addition to the transition days that all children attend.
+- When children are preparing to leave us to enter year 3, the SENCo from Mengham Junior School will meet with our SENCo and year 2 teachers to discuss specific needs of individual children and arrange dates for children to visit their new school – this is in addition to the transition days that all children attend.

-- We transfer any documentation to relevant schools and will discuss specific needs and concerns with the receiving school.
+- We transfer any relevant documentation and are happy to discuss specific needs and concerns with the receiving school.
 When children are transferred to our school we ensure that all documentation is read and understood.

-- First point of contact would be your child’s class teacher to share your concerns.
+- The first point of contact would be your child’s class teacher to share your concerns.

-- You could also arrange to meet our Inclusion Manager.
+- You could also arrange to meet our SenCo, Mrs Barbara Hemsley

 - Contact Independent Parental Special Education Advice (IPSEA) www.ipsea.org.uk/